marigold-dev/training-dapp-shifumi/README.md

 To publish your app to Android store, read the Google documentation.
-You will need a developer account : https://developer.android.com/distribute/console/ It costs $25 for life (Apple developer account costs 99$/ year ...)
+You will need a developer account : https://developer.android.com/distribute/console/ It costs $25 for life (for information : Apple developer account costs 99$/ year ...)

 Go to Build > Generate Signed bundle / APK...
 ![sign.png](./doc/sign.png)

 Follow the Google instruction to set your keystore, and click next.
-Watch where your binary is store and upload it to your Google Play console app
+Watch where your binary is stored and upload it to your Google Play console app

-After passing a long configuration of your application and passed all Google validation, your app will be published
+After passing a (long) configuration of your application on Google Play Store and passed all Google validations, your app will be published and everyone can download it on Earth

 # :palm_tree: Conclusion :sun_with_face: